AndyDeveloperIsCoding/todo_management_system_Spring/README.md

 Hello

 This application uses PostgreSQL as database.
 For the application to work properly, please configure the database.
-For this You have two options. <br><br>
+For this You have two options: <br>
 **Option 1**.
 Create a database and user according to the following description: <br>
 spring.datasource.url=jdbc:postgresql://localhost:5432/appdb <br>
 spring.datasource.username=testuser <br>